Fellow-Consulting-AG/NewSmartdata/README.md

 The **New Smartdata Tool** is a Python3 app and its purpose is to efficiently execute the Data Loading, from external systems to the *M3 Cloud platform*.
 It all happens via **Infor ION** (Intelligent Open Network), which simplifies software integration and easily integrates entreprise systems.

+This software installation will provide you with an intuitive Data Loading Tool.

 ----------------
 Current Status
 ----------------